maddenp/nml/README.md

 f
 ````

-To create a new namelist file:
+To create a new namelist file (without redirecting stdout):

 ````
 % rm -f new